 How to Play and Win at Online Three Card Poker

-Three card poker is a fantastic little card game that anyone can learn very quickly.
-It's loosely based on the more traditional Texas Hold'em game, but has been dramatically simplified so that it plays faster and is therefore a bit more enjoyable.
+Three card poker is a fantastic little card game that anyone can quickly learn.
+It's loosely based on the more traditional Texas Hold'em game but has been dramatically simplified to play faster and is, therefore, a bit more enjoyable.
 As the name suggests, only three cards are involved in this game for both the player and the dealer, and only two main bets are available.
-That plus the fact that this is a heads-up game against the dealer means that lengthy betting rounds are eliminated, allowing players to get straight to the action and win in a much shorter space of time.

 Sounds pretty good, right?
 It is!
-But how do you actually playthree card poker and what does winning entail?
+But how do you play three card poker, and what does winning entail?
 That's exactly what we'll be discussing in this article.
-Here you'll learn all about the game of three card poker, from the table itself to the bets and how much you'll get back when you win.
-We'll also look at how you can boost your chances of winning playing this fun and simple card game.
+Here you'll learn all about the three-card poker game, from the table itself to the bets and how much you'll get back when you win.
+We'll also look at how you can boost your chances of winning by playing this fun and simple card game.

 How to Play 3 Card Poker

-Learning how to play three card poker is very easy, with just a few basic rules involved.
-It's so easy, in fact, that you could quite easily just start playing the game and figure it out for yourself at the best online casino sites!
-However, it is worth making the effort to understand the rules beforehand so you know what to expect.
+Learning to play three card poker is very easy, with just a few basic rules involved.
+It's so easy that you could easily start playing the game and figure it out for yourself at the best online casino sites!
+However, it is worth making an effort to understand the rules beforehand, so you know what to expect.

-Open a three-card poker game and you'll typically be met by a semi-circular table, with the dealer on the flat side and you, the player, at the rounded side.
+Open a three-card poker game, and you'll typically be met by a semi-circular table, with the dealer on the flat side and you, the player, on the rounded side.
 On the player's side, you'll see three spaces for cards, which is where your cards will be dealt.
 The Three Card Poker logo is usually where the dealer's cards are dealt.

-There are two main bets in three card poker that you need to be aware of in order to play the game.
+You need to be aware of two main bets in three card poker to play the game.
 These are the Ante and Play bets.
-While you can place an Ante bet without a Play bet, you cannot place a Play bet without first placing an Ante bet.
+While you can place an Ante bet without a Play bet, you cannot place a Play bet without first establishing an Ante bet.
 We'll look at why next.

 The Ante bet is essential for starting the game; you will not see any cards until you place this bet.
 The Ante Bonus offers additional payouts based on the Ante bet and the resulting hand, but only if you carry the round through to completion by placing a Play bet.

-The Play bet is the action you'll take if you think your hand will beat the live casino dealer's, otherwise, you can choose to fold.
-The Play bet always takes the same value of the Ante bet.
-Placing the Play bet results in the dealer's hand is revealed and the winner is decided.
+The Play bet is the action you'll take if you think your hand will beat the live casino dealers.
+Otherwise, you can choose to fold.
+The Play bet always takes the same value as the Ante bet.
+Placing the Play bet results in the dealer's hand is revealed, and the winner is decided.

-While the Pair Plus side bet only takes into account your dealt cards, the 6 Card Bonus includes both your and the dealer's cards.
-The 6 Card Bonus pays if your three cards and the dealer's three cards make up a poker hand of three of a kind or better, all the way up to a royal flush, which pays the maximum for this side bet.
+While the Pair Plus side bet only considers your dealt cards, the 6 Card Bonus includes both your and the dealer's cards.
+The 6 Card Bonus pays if your three cards and the dealer's three cards make up a poker hand of three of a kind or better, up to a royal flush, which pays the maximum for this side bet.

 Step by Step